 1909 – Anica Savić graduated from high school as the sole girl in her class.

-1910 – The Savić move to Vienna in order to enable Anica to further her education.
-In Vienna she entered University, where she began studying Classics.
+1910 – The Savić family moves to Vienna in order to enable Anica to further her education.
+In Vienna, she enrolled in University, where she began studying Classics.

 From 1920 – Due to bureaucratic hindrances, Anica did not graduate from the University of Belgrade until 1920.
 Her graduation was followed by a period of professional uncertainty: despite her academic achievement, which would normally qualify her for a position at the University, the amount of opposition she faced from the academic milieu would compel her to spend the greater part of her career as a high school teacher, with frequent changes of workplace (Novi Sad, Belgrade, Skopje and Sarajevo).

 1921 – This year saw two major events in the life of Anica Savić: her marriage to Hasan Rebac and the subsequent moving of her family to Belgrade.
 Hasan Rebac had studied in Belgrade and Vienna, and graduated from Oriental Studies at the University of Paris-Sorbonne.
 He had participated in the Balkan Wars as a Serbian volunteer, lived through the great Serbian retreat of 1916, after which he left for France from Thessaloniki.
 In the interwar period, he was an official of the Ministry of Religious Affairs of the Kingdom of Yugoslavia.
 The relationship between Hasan and Anica was a deep and passionate one, marked by mutual understanding and support, even in the face of numerous political, national and religious prejudices of their environment.